homkuktech/payshipit/PAYNSHIP_GUIDE.md

-# Paynship - Complete Implementation Guide
+# TrusTrade - Complete Implementation Guide

 ## Overview

-Paynship is a production-ready logistics and escrow delivery platform built with React Native (Expo), similar to Uber for package delivery.
+TrusTrade is a production-ready logistics and escrow delivery platform built with React Native (Expo), similar to Uber for package delivery.
 The app connects senders, riders, and merchants with secure payment escrow and real-time tracking.

 ## Tech Stack